 How to Serve Imitation Crab Salad

-One of the best ways to enjoy this easy recipe is by making it into a crab salad sandwich.
+One of the best ways to serve this crab salad recipe is by making a crab salad sandwich.
 Use your favorite sandwich bread, rolls, or hamburger buns and pile on with crisp lettuce and juicy tomatoes.
 Other delicious options ways to enjoy this crab salad include,

 - On a Bed of Greens: Serve on top of a pile of mixed greens, arugula, or arugula with a squeeze of fresh lemon juice.